evenboee/Git-Good-Discord/README.md

 ## Known bugs

-- Nothing that we know of
+- Nothing that we know of although that does not guarantee there are none

 ## Further improvements